 The trees get big before the five mile mark and give shade.
 Ponderosas and spruce: evergreens with long green needles and short bluish ones.
 The air cools and when the wind blows the right way, you get a nose-full of pine.
 The trail turns rocky around the five mile mark and the hike becomes more of a scramble across the scree at the base of a giant thumb-shaped formation.
 A warning sign to winter hikers warns of deep snow and ice.
 I see the first aspen and know I must be around 9,000 feet.
 The cones of Douglas firs with their little tails are showing up now also.

 At the top, the trail levels out.
 I’m on the crest and sight the spine of the Sandias all the way to the Manzano Mountains.
 One could hike the length of the spine in this high country and it would make a great overnight trek.
 The views are forever, the air is cool and the terrain forested.
 I’m only going along the crest until I reach the tram – my ride back down.

 After taking long enough to rest and feel the cool air, the tram ride down drops me back in the cactus and ninety-plus degrees.
 Now comes the hard part.
 It’s about two more hot miles from here to the trailhead and it is now that I know I’ve had it from the stumbling and tripping from the sloppy walking and the heavy legs and the cursing.
 The last of it turns into a grinding endurance test.
-It’s good to see what you’ve got once in a while, push your body to its upper limits, get into a little mind over matter, work through the pain in piriformis and tensor fasciae latae.
-It might hurt tomorrow, but it’s a good hurt.
+It’s good to see what you’ve got once in a while, push your body, get into a little mind over matter, deal with the discomfort, if even poorly.
+It might hurt some tomorrow, but it’s a good hurt.